 }

 Make sure to replace the placeholder with the actual API key.
-To execute the API call, you should have the cURL extension enabled on your server.
+Note that to execute the API call, you should have the cURL extension enabled on your server.

 Create a Form

-Next, create a simple form where you can enter the YouTube channel id and number of videos to return.
+Next, create a simple form where you can enter the YouTube channel id and the number of videos you wish to fetch.
 YouTube API returns a maximum of 50 videos at a time.

 <form method="get">